syncfusion-content/javascript-docs/js/SpellCheck/How-To.md

 ## How to SpellCheck on typing with time interval?

-SpellCheck control provides option to validate the content with periodic interval once we stopped the typing.
+SpellCheck control provides option to validate the content with periodic interval once we stopped the typing by using [`enableValidateOnType`](/api/js/ejspellcheck#members:enablevalidateontype) property.
 You can achieved sample side time interval by trigger event of keyup.
 You can add/update the speed of time for validate on typing in the sample.
+Here, [`actionSuccess`](/api/js/ejspellcheck#events:actionsuccess) client side event is used to set the cursor position.

 The following code example describes the above behavior.